naturalis/galaxy-tool-lca/README.md

 <br />

 **Step 3, determine the lowest common ancestor:** <br />
+Of all the remaining hits the lowest common ancestor is dertermined.
+The script starts at species level, it checks if all the hits are comming from the same species.
+If not it checks the genus level and so on.

 | Query | Subject | taxonomy |
 | --- | --- | --- |